bmc-compuware/ispw-operations-azure-extension/README.md

 -   **Skip waiting for the completion of the set (if applicable)** : This allows to turn on / off polling a set to wait for the job finish if it is applicable.

 -   **Show Response body in console** : This allows you to turn on / off writing the response body to the log.

 Click Save & queue > Save and run.

+## Executing Git to ISPW Sync

+This Git to ISPW Sync task has following parameters:

+-   **Display name** :  The name of the Task.

+-   **Host Connection** : Select the host connection to be used to connect to the z/OS host.
+Alternatively, to add a connection navigate to Pipelines and go to BMC Common Configurations section.

+-   **Git to ISPW Sync** : Select Git to ISPW Sync to perform sync operation.

+-   **ISPW** : Expand ISPW group to specify required parameters [ Topaz Workbench CLI Home, Runtime Configuration, User Id, Password, Stream, Application, Sub Application, YAML Mapping File, Encryption protocol, Code Page, Read/write timeout (minutes) ].

+-   **Git to ISPW Branch Mapping**: [Click here for more information.](https://github.com/bmc-compuware/ispw-operations-azure-extension/edit/master/help.md#git-to-ispw-sync)"

+Click Save & queue > Save and run.